 A Guide to Stress-Free Holiday Travel

-Here are a few tips on staying balanced through the stresses of holiday travels, regardless of where your plans take you.
+Here are a few tips on staying balanced through the stresses of vacation travels, regardless of where your plans take you.
 Each of these tips, based on the KonMari Method™, will help you clear space, stay organized and find ways to spark joy (even on a long, crowded flight).

 01